yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 While the complete architecture of the Tokenized Strategy is out of the scope of this document you can read more about how it works [here](https://github.com/yearn/tokenized-strategy/blob/master/SPECIFICATION.md)

-**TLDR**: V3 strategies use an immutable proxy pattern to outsource all of its complex, high risk and redundant code to one [TokenizedStrategy.sol](https://github.com/yearn/tokenized-strategy/blob/master/src/TokenizedStrategy.sol) implementation contract that is used by every strategy of a specific api version.
-To use this pattern you simply need to inherit the [BaseTokenizedStrategy.sol](https://github.com/yearn/tokenized-strategy/blob/master/src/BaseTokenizedStrategy.sol) contract, that holds all of the logic to communicate with the implementation contract, and then just override a few simple functions with your specific strategy logic.
+**TLDR**: V3 strategies use an immutable proxy pattern to outsource all of its complex, high-risk, and redundant code to one [TokenizedStrategy.sol](https://github.com/yearn/tokenized-strategy/blob/master/src/TokenizedStrategy.sol) implementation contract that is used by every strategy of a specific API version.
+To use this pattern you simply need to inherit the [BaseTokenizedStrategy.sol](https://github.com/yearn/tokenized-strategy/blob/master/src/BaseTokenizedStrategy.sol) contract, which holds all of the logic to communicate with the implementation contract, and then just override a few simple functions with your specific strategy logic.

 ## Getting started